RussellLuo/goodjob/README.md

 ### 1. Start databases

-Start the MongoDB server (used by `goodjob-api`):
+Start the MongoDB server (used by the Goodjob API):

     $ mongod

-Start the Redis server (used by `celery`):
+Start the Redis server (used by Celery):

     $ redis-server

 ### 2. Start services

-Start the API:
+Start the Goodjob API:

     $ restart goodjob.api:api

-Start the celery worker:
+Start the Celery worker (only handles the `goodjob` queue):

-    $ celery worker --app=goodjob.celery.app --loglevel=info
+    $ celery worker --app=goodjob.celery.app -Q goodjob --loglevel=info

-Start the celery scheduler (for periodic jobs):
+Start the Celery scheduler (for periodic jobs):

     $ celery beat --app=goodjob.celery.app --loglevel=info